 One of the most significant problems faced by many businesses engaged in social media is that they have never spent the time to set relevant and realistic social media marketing goals.
-They know they need to be on social media, but they have no idea why they are there.
+They know they need to be on social media, but have no idea why they are there.

 Of course, your social media marketing goals need to fit into your business planning as a whole.
 Ideally, you will have set strategic goals for how you want your business to progress.
 Your social media marketing goals should complement your overarching business goals.

 Make Sure Your Goals Are SMART